 Most notable among the science on RFR is the United States' own years-long National Toxicology Program (NTP) study into the effects of cellphone radiation exposure.
 The \$30 million, interagency-supported study originally requested and commissioned by the Food and Drug Administration (FDA) exposed animals in their lifetimes to the same levels of cell phone radiation that humans get today.
-Using standard protocols for testing, the NTP study showed conclusively that low-intensity, modulated radio signals of the form of GSM and CDMA cause cancer and heart damage in animals as well as DNA damage in multiple organs.
+Using standard protocols for testing, with repeated reviews from relevant federal agencies, the NTP study showed conclusively that low-intensity, modulated radio signals of the form of GSM and CDMA cause cancer and heart damage in animals as well as DNA damage in multiple organs.